-- 2.1 The requirements to electric drives shall conform to Part X "Electrical Equipment" of the MODU/FOP Rules to the extent, as applicable. - 2.2 Drives of the pumps, compressors, etc. of power more than 1 kW shall meet the applicable requirements of Section 18, Part X "Electrical Equipment" of the MODU/FOP Rules.. - 2.3 In using of the electrical equipment the internal spaces of which are filled with silicon-base dielectric liquid, tightness of the housing shall be maintained even in case when an internal short-circuit occurs. - 2.4 Insulating properties of the dielectric liquid shall be automatically and continuously monitored and checked during periodic maintenance. - 2.5 When inert gas-filled electrical equipment and cables are used, provision shall be made for a visual and audible gas leakage alarm released at the SPS control station.
+2.1 The requirements to electric drives shall conform to Part X "Electrical Equipment" of the MODU Rules and Part X "Electrical Equipment" of the FOP Rules to the extent, as applicable.

+2.2 Drives of the pumps, compressors, etc. of power more than 1 kW shall meet the applicable requirements of Section 18 of Part X "Electrical Equipment" of the MODU Rules and Section 17 of Part X "Electrical Equipment" of the FOP Rules.

+2.3 In using of the electrical equipment the internal spaces of which are filled with silicon-base dielectric liquid, tightness of the housing shall be maintained even in case when an internal short-circuit occurs.

+2.4 Insulating properties of the dielectric liquid shall be automatically and continuously monitored and checked during periodic maintenance.

+2.5 When inert gas-filled electrical equipment and cables are used, provision shall be made for a visual and audible gas leakage alarm released at the SPS control station.